The Future of Public Governance

 Government and Corporate Leaders find Agreement on One Point: Corporations Should Not Be in the Business of Public Governance

-As for government advocates, they also think that the government should shoulder responsibility to the public, but that is because corporations have shown they cannot be trusted to work in the public interest.
+As for government advocates, they also think that the government should shoulder responsibility to the public, but because corporations have shown they cannot be trusted to work in the public interest.

 Time editor Anand Giridharadas is the living embodiment of this view, accusing attendees at the National Association of Government corporate leaders earlier this month, “Where were you in the run-up to the climate crisis?
 Where were you during widening inequality over the last four decades?
 Where were you in the run-up to the subprime crisis?”